 To apply for a free child employment licence:

 - Download and complete the child employment licence application form.

 - Email the completed form to us at firstname.lastname@example.org at least 21 days before you need the licence.

-- When you email, you should also include a copy of the birth certificate of the child and a passport-sized photograph of the child, a copy of an identity document for the child and a recent photograph of the child, along with a risk assessment for the place of work.
+- When you email, you should also include a copy of the birth certificate of the child, a passport-sized photograph of the child, a copy of an identity document for the child and a recent photograph of the child, along with a risk assessment for the place of work.